How a Broken Migration Policy Has Divided Haiti and the Dominican Republic

 Fumagalli and Wooding: The treatment of Haitian immigrants in the Dominican Republic, as well as their descendants born in the country, has often been the cause of discord between the two countries.
 For instance, relations were considerably strained in late 2013 when the Constitutional Tribunal of Santo Domingo effectively denationalized some 133,000 Dominicans, mainly of Haitian ancestry, alleging that they had been registered by administrative error going back as far as 1929.
 In response, the previous Haitian administration of President Michel Martelly declared that people who had had their nationality stripped, even though they had Haitian ancestry, did not have the automatic right to Haitian nationality.
 The Dominican authorities were force to backtrack, and they adopted a new naturalization law as a palliative measure that should have remedied the situation of some affected persons.
 The new naturalization law was not fully applied, however, and only around 13,000 of 55,000 positively audited persons had their Dominican nationality restored.

 The current administration of President Jovenel Moise in Haiti has tried to help the situation by accelerating the pace at which putative Haitians may acquire documentation needed by the Dominican Republic to register them, including passports that many Haitians seeking legal status do not have.
-Until there is a fix to this broken migration system, in which a porous border and inadequate legislative framework encourage irregular migration and corresponding arbitrary deportations, relations between the two countries will remain cool.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+Until there is a fix to this broken migration system, in which a porous border and inadequate legislative framework encourage irregular migration and corresponding arbitrary deportations, relations between the two countries will remain cool.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on the migration issues that have caused a rift between Haiti and the Dominican Republic?
 We would like to hear them.
 Scroll down to comment on this article.